 Some commercial embroidery machines do not automatically return the needle to the start of the design.
 The option Return to Origin will add these commands to the end of a DST file.

-Jumps / Remove Overlaps
+Jumps / Overlaps

-There are several operations that occurs during the process of saving a stitch file.
-These are displayed using the Preference Files>When Saving.
+There are several operations that occur during the process of saving a stitch file.